SpecFlowOSS/SpecFlow-Examples/ASP.NET-MVC/BookShop/README.md

 > You can fix the filter as follows:
 > > `dotnet test BookShop.AcceptanceTests --filter "Author+should+be+matched"`
 >
-> The following command exactly matches the `FullyQualifiedName` of the scenario to demonstrates the structure of the `FullyQualifiedName` property:
+> The following command exactly matches the `FullyQualifiedName` of the scenario to demonstrate the structure of the `FullyQualifiedName` property:
 > > `dotnet test BookShop.AcceptanceTests --filter FullyQualifiedName="BookShop.AcceptanceTests.Searching for books.#\(\)::Target:Integrated/TestAssembly:BookShop.AcceptanceTests/Feature:Searching+for+books/Scenario:Author+should+be+matched"`
 >